lawnsea/jssummit-front-end-optimization/slides/problem.md

 The host page includes a script tag for what we call the "scout file".
-The scout is a small file (~7kB) loaded from a canonical URL and cached for a short time (~10 minutes).
+The scout is a small file (~14kB gzipped) loaded from a canonical URL and cached for a short time (~10 minutes).

-When it executes, the scout fetches the application JavaScript (~228kB) and styles (~45kB) from a versioned URL that is cached for a very long time (~3 years).
+When it executes, the scout fetches the application JavaScript (~228kB gzipped) and styles (~45kB gzipped) from a versioned URL that is cached for a very long time (~3 years).
 It also makes an API request for the data that will be displayed by the application.

-When the application JavaScript executes, it renders the ratings and reviews returned by the API.
+Once the application JavaScript executes, it renders the ratings and reviews returned by the API.

 For details on the scout file, see [Deploying JavaScript